m3loqt/unihealth-app/CHAT_SYSTEM_DOCUMENTATION.md

 ---

-*This documentation covers the core chat system functionality.
-For voice message features, refer to the Voice Message Documentation.*
+*This documentation covers the complete chat system functionality including voice messages, typing indicators, online status, and generalist support.
+For detailed generalist implementation, refer to the Generalist Chat System Implementation Guide.*